Keyboard shortcuts

 An emitter in afseq gets triggered for each incoming non-gated pattern pulse.
 This is true for cycles are well and allows you to sequence entire cycles too.

--- emit an entire cycle's every bar, then pause for a bar, then repeat
+-- emit an entire cycle's every bar, then pause for two bars, then repeat

 return rhythm {